cvmfs/doc-cvmfs/apx-parameters.rst

 CVMFS_NFS_SOURCE                If set to *yes*, act as a source for the NFS daemon (NFS export).
 CVMFS_NFS_SHARED                If set a path, used to store the NFS maps in an SQlite database, instead of the usual LevelDB storage in the cache directory.
 CVMFS_PAC_URLS                  Chain of URLs pointing to PAC files with HTTP proxy configuration information.
+CVMFS_OOM_SCORE_ADJ             Set the Linux kernel's out-of-memory killer priority for the CernVM-FS client [-1000 - 1000].
 CVMFS_PROXY_RESET_AFTER         Delay in seconds after which CernVM-FS will retry the primary proxy group in case of a fail-over to another group.
 CVMFS_PROXY_TEMPLATE            Overwrite the default proxy template in Geo-API calls.
 Only needed for debugging.
 CVMFS_PUBLIC_KEY                Colon-separated list of repository signing keys.